-The gaming glasses, are becoming more and more popular among the gaming community.
-Professional streamers are emphasizing on buying these too.
-They provide protection from glare headaches, blue rays and improve visual prowess.
+The gaming glasses are becoming more and more popular among the gaming community.
+Professional streamers are emphasizing buying these too.
+They protect from glare headaches, blue rays and improve visual prowess.
 Today, we’ll be walking you over, what we have deemed, the best gaming glasses to protect you from these harms.
 So without further adieu, let’s get right in.

 The PHA-04201 is in the Optiks line of products by Gunnar.
-The Optiks products are certified by professional doctors who’ve agreed that these work.
+The Optiks products are certified by professional doctors.
 That means that you’ve got certified professionals backing Gunnar’s claim against this pair of glasses.
 The PHA-04201 has a full rim and a broad frame, making it ideal for various head shapes and sizes.
-The nose pads are made of adjustable silicon pads so that all sorts of users can make full use of it.
+The nose pads are made of adjustable silicone pads so that all sorts of users can make full use of them.

 The weight is very evenly distributed throughout meaning that there are no centralized pressure points.
 This makes a very strong case in favor of these glasses as they’re to be used for long hours.
 Moreover, their strategic design makes them ideal for use while even wearing headphones.
-Gunnar uses their patented lens material and tint for this pair.
-For users who already wear glasses, they can send in a prescription when placing their order and have special lens fitted in these glasses.
-With the BPF65, PHA-04201 is able to block out 65% of blue light and 100% of UV, helping prevent long and short term damages.
+Gunnar uses their patented lens material and tints for this pair.
+For users who already wear glasses, they can send in a prescription when placing their order and have a special lens fitted in these glasses.
+With the BPF65, PHA-04201 can block out 65% of blue light and 100% of UV, helping prevent long and short-term damages.